zzhuyii/OrigamiSimulator/README.md

 The package can capture compliant creases, inter-panel contact, heat transfer, large folding deformation, and electro-thermally actuated creases.
 The package provides a wide variety of loading and simulation methods and allows users to created customizable loading schemes with arbitrary number of loading sequences.

-I am actively adding new capabilities to the package over time.
+As of 2025.

+I think I will move on to another package for the next phase of my career.
+Please find the newer developments in the new package [Sim-FAST](https://github.com/zzhuyii/Sim-FAST).
+This will be a research/education package that use lumped-parameter model to capture various active structures that are more than origami.

 ## Online YouTube Tutorial
 [![](https://img.youtube.com/vi/E-UK9l_POkk/0.jpg)](https://www.youtube.com/watch?v=E-UK9l_POkk)